Human resource management

-ASD’s employee networks form an essential part of creating a diverse and inclusive culture where all staff feel valued, respected, welcomed and safe, including:
+ASD’s employee networks form an essential part of creating a diverse and inclusive culture, providing peer-to-peer support for staff and corporate inclusion initiatives.

 Gender and sexuality

-Closing the gap between Australia’s First Peoples and the wider Australian population
+Closing the gap – Australia’s First Peoples and the wider Australian population

 ASD takes pride in recognising and respecting the Traditional Owners of the lands and in acknowledging Elders past, present and future.
 ASD is committed to delivering on the Government’s objective to ‘close the gap’ between First Australians and the wider Australian community and contribute to the national reconciliation journey.
 This work is supported by a dedicated working group, who are working to create opportunities for, and stronger relationships with, First Australians.

-ASD demonstrates respect for First Australian peoples, cultures, lands, and histories through leveraging online cultural awareness training from the Department of Defence, engagement in cultural activities, and providing opportunities for First Australian employees to connect with colleagues and networks from the National Intelligence Community (NIC), wider government and First Australian organisations.
+ASD demonstrates respect for First Australian peoples, cultures, lands, and histories through leveraging online cultural awareness training from the Department of Defence, engagement in cultural activities, and providing opportunities for First Australian employees to connect with colleagues and networks from the NIC, wider government and First Australian organisations.

 Flexible roles and parenting outreach

-The types of flexible work arrangements currently available in ASD include flexible working hours, time off in lieu, alternative working environments (telework), part-time work, and shift work.
+The types of flexible work arrangements currently available in ASD include flexible working hours, time-off-in-lieu, home-based work, part-time work, and shift work.

-ASD supports the Parenting Outreach program, which was established by the Parent and Carers’ Network to help new parents keep up professional and personal networks while on longer-term leave.
-Both the Parent and Carers’ Network and Parenting Outreach program provide support to assist parents to manage the balancing act upon their return to work, including through the use of flexible work arrangements.
+ASD supports the Parenting Outreach Program, which was established by the Parent and Carers’ Network to help new parents keep up professional and personal networks while on longer-term leave.
+Both the Parent and Carers’ Network and Parenting Outreach Program provide support to assist parents in managing the balancing act upon their return to work, including through the use of flexible work arrangements.

 The National Disability Strategy 2010–2020 sets out a 10‑year national policy framework to improve the lives of people with a disability, promoting participation and creating a more inclusive society.
 A high-level, two-yearly report will track progress against each of the six outcome areas of the strategy and show how people with disability are faring.
 The first of these progress reports was published in 2014, and can be found on the Department of Social Services website at www.dss.gov.au.

 ASD's reporting of the number of employees with disability or chronic illness relies on individuals self-identifying.
 One of the ongoing challenges is the reluctance to report for fear of stigma and negative stereotypes associated with disability in the workplace.
-ASD provides support to people who identify as Neurodiverse and as differently abled, by connecting them via peer-to-peer support networks.
-ASD staff are also encouraged to access communities and networks in the Defence portfolio.
+ASD provides support to people who identify as neurodiverse and as differentlyabled, by connecting them via peer-to-peer support networks.
+ASD staff are also encouraged to access communities and networks in the wider Defence portfolio.

-Appendix C provides information on the diversity of ASD's workforce, including statistics on people with a disability.
+Appendix C provides information on the diversity of ASD's workforce, including statistics on people who identify with a disability.